 Our next stop is a garden maze with dedicated corners for various Disney fairy tale franchises.
 The area is perfect for winding down before the grand parade.

 The Disney Paint the Night parade was held at around 8:00 or 9:00 pm, marking the theme park’s closing time.
 The parade involved a procession of our favorite Disney characters on their own floats.

 The parade was punctuated by a fireworks show.
 I think this was my favorite part of the parade and I am not ashamed to say it despite my age.
 I’ve always had an affinity with fireworks and this was a treat for the senses.
 (Not relevant, but I’m actually very easy to please.)

 We purchased our tickets via Asia Travel, an online reseller of discounted travel tours and hotel accommodations.
 It was a popular website, although I don’t think they’re still active at this point (or their website may be down).
 We paid around P3,500 pesos for an adult pass, which gets you access to most of the popular rides.

 Alternatively, you can also purchase your pass online via the Hong Kong Disneyland website itself.
-Hong Kong Disneyland packages are also available via Klook.com, an up and coming reseller that recently entered the country.
+Hong Kong Disneyland packages are also available via Klook.com, an up and coming travel reseller.
 We bought our Peak Tram Ride on their site (unfortunately, we had a tour mishap so we weren’t able to use it).